rafaelbratti/maksit-lto-backup/README.md

 ### Error Handling

-Errors during backup or restore are caught and logged for the moment only to the console.
-Ensure that your `TapeDeviceHandler` is correctly configured and that the tape drive is accessible.
+Errors during backup or restore are caught and logged to the console and to `log.txt` in the program root folder.

 ## Contact